mellyeliu/ascii-storybook/README.md

 ￼<img width="471" alt="image" src="https://github.com/mellyeliu/ascii-client/assets/64865235/c5603cfb-b95a-47b5-98ba-c270bbd5d1c9">

-We are working on refining this extraction with a couple of other experimental approaches: 1.
-Extracting the least common nouns when compared to a large dataset of words to capture unique objects or concepts to the story.
+We are working on refining this extraction with a couple of other experimental approaches:
+1. Extracting the least common nouns when compared to a large dataset of words to capture unique objects or concepts to the story.
-	0. Extracting bigrams of adjective-noun pairings and groupings of nouns to generate imagery more unique to the story itself.
+2. Extracting bigrams of adjective-noun pairings and groupings of nouns to generate imagery more unique to the story itself.

 Both of these approaches are in development but can be tested by modifying the `synthesize` function within `backend/src/text_to_ascii_background_generator.py` to use the second output of `extract nouns` or `extract_interesting_bigrams`.

-##Image Generation
+## Image Generation
 We feed the output of the noun extraction directly to DALL-E. From there, we strip the background of the image and convert the image to ascii text output via an image-to-ascii processor.

 <img width="468" alt="image" src="https://github.com/mellyeliu/ascii-client/assets/64865235/ee432dee-f504-4a2d-8bbd-05305d427822">